 Getting help from charities and groups

 There are charities and other groups that can help you.
 They can give you legal advice, help you find a safe place, and more.
 You can find out more in the UK Finance leaflet called 'It’s Your Money'.
-Here are some other charities and groups that you can contact:

 How can we help you?